Search by Provider Name

 Catholic Charities of the Diocese of Pittsburgh

-Butler County Housing Services
+Butler County Outreach - Butler County Housing Services

-• 120 West New Castle Street
+120 West New Castle Street

 Butler, PA 16001

-Eligibility: Butler County residents who are experiencing or at imminent risk of homelessness, and are in need of housing and case management services.
+Eligibility: Butler County residents who are experiencing or at imminent risk of

 Hours: Office/Phone Hours: Monday through Friday, 8:30am to 4:30pm